 Local Emergency Planning Committee

-- 1st Thursday after the 1st Monday of February, May, August and November
+- 1st Thursday of February, May, August and November

 The Pinal County Local Emergency Planning Committee (LEPC) is one of fifteen Local Emergency Planning Committees in the State that was formed on July 17, 1987 to implement the Emergency Planning and Community Right to Know Act (EPCRA) within the County.
 A Local Emergency Planning Committee (LEPC) is a gathering of representatives that have an interest in hazardous materials safety.
 As a group they will identify potential risks that the community faces from hazardous chemicals stored on or transported in and through your community.
 The Local Emergency Planning Committee (LEPC) seeks ways to help minimize the risks, prevent accidents, and assist in the development of plans to respond to a chemical emergency.

 What the Pinal County Local Emergency Planning Committee (LEPC) Does